 A tip: to avoid a possible cultural shock too important resulting from a mixed planned expatriation, it is advisable to learn about the culture, habits, climate, etc. country of his choice, but especially to go there for a few weeks before making the final decision.

 How to collect your pension abroad?

-To receive his pension, the retired expatriate can either open a bank account in his host country to receive the amount of his retirement, or collect it on his account in USA and make a transfer thereafter.
+To receive his pension, the retired expatriate can either open a bank account in his host country to receive the amount of his retirement or collect it on his account in the USA and make a transfer thereafter.

 Retirement abroad, what about the tax benefit?

 Living abroad is a good alternative for pensioners who wish to benefit from a reduction of the tax burden because the change of address implies a change of tax domiciliation.
 As a result, the pension is no longer subject to CRDS and CSG.
 On the other hand, it may be subject to local taxation; which is more or less interesting, fiscally speaking, depending on the host country.
 It should also be noted that a social contribution of approximately 2.8% can be applied to the source.

 If the retiree’s economic interests are in the USA or if he stays there more than 183 days a year, the taxes will be levied in the USA.
 If this is not the case, the tax will be made according to the tax convention linking the USA to the host country.
 Attention, it is important to note that if no convention is in force between the two countries, the pension could be subjected to double taxation.

 As for health coverage, which is often the main concern of pensioners wishing to reside abroad, it differs from one country to another.
 If the host country is part of the USA, the pensioner can benefit from local health coverage.
 Otherwise, he must pay a lump sum or a contribution equivalent to 3.5% of the amount of his pension with the CFE from abroad.